 Shrink the Competition With a Master's Degree in Psychology

-Job opportunities for counselors of all specialties are expected to grow by 21 percent, or "much faster than average" in the decade ending in 2016.
-A master's degree in social work (M.S.W.) has become the new standard for social workers, a career expected to see growth of 22 percent between 2006 and 2016.
+Job opportunities for counselors of many specialties are expected to grow at a "faster than average" rate in the decade ending in 2028.
+A master's degree in social work (M.S.W.) has become the new standard for social workers, a career expected to see growth of 11 percent between 2018 and 2028.

 Average salaries for psychology specialties include: